Brinsons Tenant Guide

 Please view our available rental properties.
 If you are looking for a specific property please call our team and register your requirements, so that we can contact you should a suitable property become available.

-We would always recommend researching the area and property prior to commencing with the tenancy.
-An administration fee is charged to cover the necessary paperwork involved in obtaining satisfactory references.
+A guarantor may be need in the event of referencing coming back as a decline as opposed to a pass.
+A guarantor would be a person who is prepared to become legally bound to a tenancy agreement.
+Their main responsibility would be to step in financially and pay any rent due in the event a tenant has defaulted on paying rent.
+They must be UK based and would be referenced separately to the tenant.
 We will obtain references from your employer and a previous/current Landlord if applicable.
 (A guarantor may also be required).
 In addition some Landlords request copies of bank statements.
 You will need to provide personal and photographic identification (such as a passport, driving licence and utility bills).
 Once the necessary checks have been completed, you will be advised if your application is acceptable.
 Please note, should your application be unsuccessful, the administration fee is non refundable.

 A Tenancy Agreement will be drawn up either on a short or long term basis and details will be agreed between the parties for commencement dates and rent payment due date.
 The relevant documentation will need to be signed by the tenant and Landlord/Agent.
 You will be informed prior to the Tenancy Agreement being signed whether the property will be managed by Brinsons or managed by the Landlord.